pgorman/dangerjaunt/minirules.md

 Raise Dead allows the Cleric to raise a corpse from the dead, provided it has not been dead too long.
 The normal time limit is 4 days, but for every caster level higher than 8$^{th}$, the time limit extends another 4 days.
 Characters with low constitution might not survive the ordeal; and even for those with a strong constitution, a period of two weeks is required before they can function normally.
-This spell only functions on races that can be used for Player Characters (i.e., "human-like").
+This spell only functions on races that can be used for player characters (i.e., "human-like").

 # Play #